Venture Café Cambridge

-Save the date for Venture Cafe’s Robotics mini-conference taking place on September 27th, 2018.
+Venture Cafe’s Robotics Connect is a mini-conference taking place on October 17, 2019.
 This special ‘conference night’ event seeks to bring together the brightest minds who are building, funding, and innovating in the Greater Boston area’s Robotics & A.I.
 Communities.
 Come prepared to not only hear the best ideas and see the latest technologies but also to participate in building Boston’s Robotics ecosystem.
+Click here to register!

 OFFICE HOURS (3:00 – 5:00 PM)

 Early stage ventures and prospective entrepreneurs have an opportunity to sign up for Office Hours during this event.
 Entrepreneurs may sign up for 30-minute consultations with a variety of experts.

 Appointments can be made on a first come, first served basis.
 Any cancellations will require 48-hour notification in order to accommodate entrepreneurs who have been placed on a wait-list.
 No-shows are frowned upon in the VenCaf community and we reserve the right to disallow future appointments for repeat offenders.